statico/magic8ball/README.md

 ![CleanShot 2023-03-26 at 20 41 19](https://user-images.githubusercontent.com/137158/227835353-9cd4f0e5-c8a5-4c22-9bfc-e0cceff3bcb8.png)
 ![CleanShot 2023-03-26 at 20 41 38](https://user-images.githubusercontent.com/137158/227835404-6a3b9ffd-171a-4aad-8342-1c206fca3c0a.png)

+🤷

-### Final bits: Midjourney
+### Addendum: Midjourney

-I tried to come up with some interesting images in Midjourney.
-I really wanted some kind of interesting background for the app, some kind of weird mystical background with eight balls for the hypothetical app store listing, and I really wanted just a royalty-free magic eight ball image with the blue upside-down triangle for the watch app which can't use a 3D model.
+I used Midjourney to create some assets -- I wanted an interesting background for the app like a fortune telling parlor, some kind of weird mystical background with eight balls for the hypothetical app store listing, and I really wanted just a royalty-free magic eight ball image with the blue upside-down triangle for the watch app which can't use a 3D model.

-Alas, I simply couldn't get a good magic eight ball image generated, or at least one with the triangle the way I wanted (like ▼ not ▲).
-So I took the best one it made, removed the background with [removal.ai](https://removal.ai/upload/), and trimmed transparent pixels with [Photopea](https://www.photopea.com/) because I still don't have the ImageMagick command memorized that does that.
+Unfortunately, I simply couldn't get a good magic eight ball image generated, or at least one with the triangle the way I wanted (like ▼ not ▲).
+So I took the best one it made, removed the background with [removal.ai](https://removal.ai/upload/), and trimmed transparent pixels with [Photopea](https://www.photopea.com/).

-Here are some interesting bits in that process:
+Here are highlights with my progress there along with some of my favorite things that Midjourney came up with:

 ![CleanShot 2023-03-26 at 20 45 07](https://user-images.githubusercontent.com/137158/227835827-1abba42b-0e28-4aca-bf12-52455ee4d19c.png)
 ![CleanShot 2023-03-26 at 20 45 19](https://user-images.githubusercontent.com/137158/227835851-ecf4ea91-f862-46db-bb44-30021571e94a.png)